 While in Soft-off state, if an external modem ring-up signal occurs, the system turns on and can be remotely accessed.
-Please enable the Power on by Modem function in BIOS's Power Management menu to activate this function.
-(See Section 3-4)
+Please see Power Management (Section 3-4) for setting information.

-CPU/System Cooling Fan Connectors (CPUFAN/SYSFAN)
+CPU Cooling Fan Connector (FAN 1)

-These added connectors allow the fans to draw their power from the mainboard instead of the disk drive connector.
-These fan connectors are available because some systems have all the disk drive power connectors in use.
+This added connector allows the fan to draw its power from the mainboard instead of the disk drive connector.
+This connector is available because some systems have all the disk drive power connectors in use.